deepskilling/fastproxy/CONTRIBUTING.md

 ## 🙏 Thank You!

-Your contributions make LiteProxy better for everyone.
+Your contributions make FastProxy better for everyone.
 We appreciate your time and effort!

 ---